 If you’re looking for an easy vegan breakfast that will hold you for hours, look no further!
-In only 10-minutes, you can have an oil-free waffle potato!
+In only 10 minutes, you can have an oil-free Breakfast Waffle Potato!

 How to make waffle potatoes